By: Pivot Energy

-As more and more organizations establish firm sustainability targets, carbon offset markets and renewable energy credits (RECs) will serve as critical stepping stones towards achieving net zero greenhouse gas (GHG) emissions.
-Understanding the inner workings of carbon offset markets, such as the nuances between general RECs and solar renewable energy credits (SRECs), may soon be critical to optimizing your company’s energy transition strategy.
+As more and more organizations establish firm sustainability targets, carbon offset markets and renewable energy certificate (RECs) will serve as critical stepping stones towards achieving net zero greenhouse gas (GHG) emissions.
+Understanding the inner workings of carbon offset markets, such as the nuances between general RECs and solar renewable energy certificate (SRECs), may soon be critical to optimizing your company’s energy transition strategy.

 Be advised that SREC markets currently only operate in the following states: California, North Carolina, Delaware, Illinois, New Jersey, Massachusetts, Maryland, Pennsylvania, Ohio, Virginia, and Washington DC.
 Some additional states, including the parts of any of the 13 states within PJM have areas that are eligible for participation in “outside SREC markets”, but may not have their own SREC markets.

 The answer may not surprise you; it's the basic economic principles of supply and demand.

 In states with a mandatory renewable portfolio standard (RPS), investor-owned utilities (IOUs) buy a significant volume of RECs to meet requirements that a certain percentage of their portfolio consist of renewable energy, such as solar, wind, or hydropower.
 (Note that traditional RECs are technology-agnostic, meaning that it makes no difference whether the clean energy was produced by a wind turbine or a hamster on a wheel, provided that they are “renewable”.)
 However, in select states – specifically, the eleven states listed above – a portion of this clean electricity must be generated by solar energy; thus, SRECs can command a higher price because utilities need to use them as a means of meeting these solar-specific production (aka “solar carve-out”) requirements.